mvolkmann/blog/src/github/actions.md

 If there are any errors, the repository owner will receive an email with the subject "[{username}/{repo-name}] Run failed: {workflow-name} - {branch-name}".
-The email will links to see the results.
+The email will include two links that can be clicked to see the results.
 The link containing the failed job name is more informative than the link containing "View results".